decentralized-identity/papers/did-authn/siop/did-authn-siop-profile.md

 }
 ```

-### <SIOP Request> Validation
+### &lt;SIOP Request&gt; Validation

-The SIOP MUST validate the <SIOP Request> by following the [Self-Issued ID Token Validation](https://openid.net/specs/openid-connect-core-1_0.html#SelfIssuedValidation) rules.
+The SIOP MUST validate the &lt;SIOP Request&gt; by following the [Self-Issued ID Token Validation](https://openid.net/specs/openid-connect-core-1_0.html#SelfIssuedValidation) rules.

 > **NOTE:** The validation rules will verify the JWS using `kid`, `jwks_uri`, `jwks` and `request_object_signing_alg`.

-If `scope` contains the `did_authn` scope, the receiving SIOP MUST further validate the <SIOP Request> as follows:
+If `scope` contains the `did_authn` scope, the receiving SIOP MUST further validate the &lt;SIOP Request&gt; as follows:

 - Resolve the DID Document from the RP's DID specified in the `iss` request parameter.
-- Verify that the `kid` in the <SIOP Request> corresponds to the key in the RP's DID Document.
+- Verify that the `kid` in the &lt;SIOP Request&gt; corresponds to the key in the RP's DID Document.
 This step depends on the [publicKey property value](https://w3c-ccg.github.io/did-spec/#public-keys) in the DID Document and is out-of-scope of this specification.

 > **NOTE:** The DID Document MAY use a [publicKey property value](https://w3c-ccg.github.io/did-spec/#public-keys) other than `publicKeyJwk`.
-In that case, the SIOP has to transform the encoding of the key to verify that the key corresponds to the key used to sign the <SIOP Request>.
+In that case, the SIOP has to transform the encoding of the key to verify that the key corresponds to the key used to sign the &lt;SIOP Request&gt;.

-### Generate <SIOP Response>
+### Generate &lt;SIOP Response&gt;

-The SIOP MUST generate and send the <SIOP Response> to the RP as described in the [Self-Issued OpenID Provider Response](https://openid.net/specs/openid-connect-core-1_0.html#SelfIssuedResponse) section.
-The `id_token` represents the <SIOP Response> encoded as a JWS, or nested JWS/JWE.
+The SIOP MUST generate and send the &lt;SIOP Response&gt; to the RP as described in the [Self-Issued OpenID Provider Response](https://openid.net/specs/openid-connect-core-1_0.html#SelfIssuedResponse) section.
+The `id_token` represents the &lt;SIOP Response&gt; encoded as a JWS, or nested JWS/JWE.

 The `id_token` MUST be signed by a key that corresponds to a key in the DID Document of the SIOP.
 As a consequence, the `sub_jwk` attribute including the `kid` MUST refer to the same key.
 Additionally, the `id_token` MAY include a `did` claim.
 In that case, the `did` claim MUST be the SIOP's DID.